numpy/numpy/README.txt

 python -c 'import numpy; numpy.test()'

-Please note that you must have the 'nose' test framework installed in order to run the tests.
+Please note that you must have version 0.10 or later of the 'nose' test framework installed in order to run the tests.
 More information about nose is available here:

 http://somethingaboutorange.com/mrl/projects/nose/